-As I said in that discussion about parallel parking, however you look at it all it boils down to is reversing into a space behind another vehicle in a reverse “S” path.
+As I said in that discussion about parallel parking, however you look at it all it boils down to is reversing into a space behind another vehicle in a reverse ‘S’ path (or an ‘S’ path on the right side of the road, so USA readers bear that in mind).
 However, success, failure, and reproducibility are a direct function of the actual method used.

 When I first became an instructor I tried various methods based on the ones my trainers had taught me.
 However, I wasn’t happy with any of them because they were so unreliable.
 Coming from a scientific background I wanted something that was as precise as possible, because it would then be reproducible – and reproducibility is what catches many learners out when they are trying to master this manoeuvre.

 This is the method I developed as a result.
 Reversing into the target space an ‘S’ path is variable unless you set boundaries.
 This is why many of those other methods yield such variable results, because they are based on judgement, and most learner drivers don’t have that skill developed to a high enough level.
 This one doesn’t require such skills, and works based on fixed positions.